 Anand K. Rathi, founder partner, Augment Capital Advisors LLP, highlighted that the company’s non-gold exposure is a concern.
 “Those who really want to invest should stick to the smallest tenor of 27 months and choose the monthly interest option,” he said.

 How the Returns from These NCD Bonds are Taxed?

 Interest on NCDs is taxed at your income tax slab rate.
 Hence, investors, particularly those in the highest tax bracket, should consider the post-tax yield on such NCDs.
 For example, the 27-month NCD offers a pre-tax interest rate of 8.85%.
 Post-tax, this is likely to fall to 6.19% for someone who is in the 30% tax bracket.

-This issue is available in only in demat form.
-You can apply online through by logging to your demat account.
-Application forms can be downloaded on the lead manager web site.
-For more information refer prospectus.
+This issue is available only in Demat form.
+You can apply online by logging into your Demat account.
+Application forms can be downloaded on the lead manager website.
+For more information refer to the prospectus.